ahotchkin/react-fitness-backend/dev-log.md

 - [x] Add daily calories burned to meal diary and exercise pages

 Sunday, 10/4
-- [X] Reorganize top level files
+- [x] Reorganize top level files
     - [x] App renders MainContainer.js
-    - [X] MainContainer.js holds all routes
+    - [x] MainContainer.js holds all routes
     - [x] Dashboard renders user dashboard

+Monday, 10/5
 - [x] Add daily calories burned to dashboard (pull from state.exercises instead of currentUser.attributes.exercises so information is automatically updated)
 - [x] Display diary overview for current day

+Tuesday, 10/6
 - [x] Add daily calories consumed and daily calories remaining to meal diary and dashboard
 - [x] In /diaries and /exercises, ensure that if user changes day the correct calorie count shows up for remaining, consumed, and burned

-Monday, 10/5
-User Info
+- [x] Add note to foods/new letting user know what information is required vs. what information is recommended

+Wednesday, 10/7
 - [x] Generate daily calorie goal for a user based on sign in information
 - [x] Subtract calories burned from exercise from daily calorie goal

-Tuesday, 10/6
-Foods
-- [x] Add note to foods/new letting user know what information is required vs. what information is recommended

-Wednesday, 10/7
-Dashboard
+Thursday, 10/8
 - [x] Calculate macros based on food consumed during the day and display info

+Friday, 10/9
 - [x] Calculate nutrients based on food consumed during the day and display info

+Saturday, 10/10
 - [x] Remove any unnecessary associations
     * i.e. if I don’t ever access currentUser.exercises should the relationship exist in the Redux store?
 - [x] Clear everything from the store except foods upon logout
 - [x] Make sure I’m not getting more information from the database that what is needed at the time - console.log whatever I can to make sure I’m never getting more info than I need

-Thursday, 10/8
+Sunday, 10/11
 Backend
-- [x] Build serializers for all Rails objects
+- [x] Build serializers for all Rails models
 - [x] Add validations to all Rails models
     - [x] Any fields that are supposed to be integers can ONLY be integers

-Friday, 10/9
+Monday, 10/12
 Styling
 - [x] Add 3rd party CSS library (Bootstrap?)

 Login / Sign Up
 - [x] Password field should be hidden

-Saturday, 10/10
+Tuesday, 10/13
+- [x] Style

+Wednesday, 10/14
 - [ ] Finish styling
 - [ ] Add placeholder examples in forms (i.e. new food serving size: 1 cup)
+- [ ] Add date picker to dashboard and utilize selected date throughout app?
 - [ ] Review warnings in console
 - [ ] Begin refactor
     - [ ] MainContainer holds any functions that other containers need access to

-Sunday, 10/11
+Thursday, 10/15
 - [ ] Finish refactor

-Monday, 10/12
+Friday, 10/16
 - [ ] Blog
 - [ ] Video demo
-- [ ] Submit project
+- [ ] Submit project & schedule assessment

-Tuesday, 10/13
-- [ ] Call with Anastasia

 <h5>Remaining To Dos</h5>